Retail’s biggest season

 Cart-abandonment rates normally hover around 70-75% on average.
 During BFCM, they can reach even higher extremes.
 If you put only one tip from this section into practice, the one we’re about to share should be the winner.

-Coming soon: Conversational tools for Shopify that drive sales.
+Check out our conversational tools for Shopify that drive sales.

 #2.
 Streamline support